 Currently Agrawal is researching the application of community engagement in art and design.
 She recently showed her work at SomArts and Yerba Buena Center for the Arts, and is an invited facilitator for Harvard University’s Project Zero.

-Agrawal is the Director at the Center for Art and Public Life and has been an adjunct professor in the First Year and Community Arts Programs at CCA since 2009.
+Agrawal is the Director at the Center for Art and Public Life and is adjunct professor in the First Year, Community Arts and Visual and Critical Studies Programs.